pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "He who joyfully marches to music rank and file, has already earned my contempt.
 He has been given a large brain by mistake, since for him the spinal cord would surely suffice.
 This disgrace to civilization should be done away with at once.
 Heroism at command, how violently I hate all this, how despicable and ignoble war is.
 I would rather be torn to shreds than be a part of so base an action.
 It is my conviction that killing under the cloak of war is nothing but an act of murder."
 --Albert Einstein

 "One of the strongest motives that lead men to art and science is escape from everyday life with its painful crudity and hopeless dreariness, from the fetters of one's own ever-shifting desires.
-A finely tempered nature longs to escape from the personal life into the world of objective perception and thought."
+A finely tempered nature longs to escape from the personal life in to the world of objective perception and thought."
 --Albert Einstein

 "Any fool can know.
 The point is to understand."